 For students who are sophomores and above, Moore Hall offers double occupancy efficiency apartments.
 Each apartment has a self-contained kitchen area and bathroom.

-Smith houses 81 residents in double and single rooms with community bath.
+This community houses approximately 140 residents in double and single rooms with community bath.
 Special events for transfer students are held by the residence life staff.
-Common areas in the buildings include a game room and laundry facilities on the floor.
+Common areas in the buildings include a game room, TV room, and laundry facilities on the floor.

 SMU Service House